andreventuravale/esbuild-plugin-wildcard-imports/README.md

 - node_modules are always ignored

-- Only the following kind of paths are supported:
+- only the following kind of paths are supported:
   - dynamic-import
   - import-statement
   - require-call